xlnwel/model-free-algorithms/algo/off_policy/readme.md

 <img src="/results/sac/fore_episode.png" alt="average score in tensorboard" height="350">
 </p>

-#### Ape-X, 10 workers, bach size 512 x-axis denotes time
 ## Implementation Details

 ### Some Implementation Details

-1. All off-policy algorithms use proportional replay as the default experience replay buffer, and noisy layers as the exploration strategy.
+All off-policy algorithms use proportional replay as the default experience replay buffer, and noisy layers as the exploration strategy.

-2. Unlike many open source RL algorithms, network update is by default run in a background thread here.
-    The advantage is:

-    - This speeds up the learning process.
-(2x+)

-    The downside is:

-    - The network may be overfitting at the inital stage bacause we increase the training speed.
-This has the similar effect as a large batch size.
-However, this problem does not emerges during my tests
-    - This makes the algorithm unstable at the convergence, which, however, could be mitigated by learning rate decay and a larger batch size.
-    - This causes loss of control of the number of updates per environment step, which is sometimes required when doing research experiments, but we do not concern it here.

 ## Experimental Results